 Patients in Hospital are at extreme risk if exposed to COVID-19, therefore strict restrictions are necessary.

 PRH may allow one Family Caregiver/Care Partner to support the patient’s care and mental well-being.
 The patient and/ or substitute decision maker is the one to decide who they would like to designate as their Family Caregiver/Care Partner.
-Only one Family Caregiver/Care Partner will be permitted in the Hospital at one time.
+Only one Family Caregiver/Care Partner will be permitted in the Hospital per patient per day.